Crooked River water or watershed scenery in Oregon

 If the Crooked is too warm, too low, or too busy, pivot to the Metolius for colder technical trout water or to the Middle Deschutes if you want a different canyon plan with larger pockets and more varied structure.

-Chimney Rock corridor
+Chimney Rock area

 Classic public access and a good first planning area.